I

 above.
 In the spring of 1991, my wife, with my begrudged blessing,

-Nashville, to visit her youngest sister.
-I had to stay home, to
+to visit her youngest sister.
+I had to stay home to preach and

-preach and minister.
-I had a premonition that something bad might
+minister.
+I had a premonition that something bad might happen.
+It

 While

-near Nashville, on the interstate, a red vehicle swerved into our
+on an interstate near Nashville, a red vehicle swerved into our

-my wife's next to youngest sister) was not injured.
-Mrs. Appalachian
+my wife's younger sister, was with her.
+She was not injured.
+Mrs.

-Irishman was treated in and released from an Emergency Room.
-My
+Appalachian Irishman was treated and released from an emergency room.

-Chevette took me to get my wife and bring her back to Charleston.
-The
+My Chevette took me to get my wife and bring her back to Charleston.

-red vehicle was a hit and run – never to be found.
+The red vehicle was a hit and run, never to be found.
 The vehicle was

 red, since our white Tempo had red paint streaks on the left front

 quarter panel.
-Our automobile insurance paid the value of our totaled
+Our automobile insurance paid for the value of our

 #7: